|

 About the Contest

-Essays are evaluated through three rounds of judging, and every essay is read by a minimum of two judges.
+Essays are evaluated through three rounds of judging, and every essay is read by a minimum of three judges.
 Top-scoring essays have typically been scored by a dozen or more judges.